danielshoo/bem-mod/README.md

 ```

 ### Classlist Normalization
-As bemMod add or removes classes, it maintains the following order of classnames on the target element:
+As bemMod adds or removes classes, it maintains the following order of classnames on the target element:
-block__element, block__element--modifier-1, block__element--modifier-2, ..., followed by any other classes added by client code.
+block__element, block__element--modifier-1, block__element--modifier-2, ..., block__element--modifier-N followed by any other classes added by client code.

-An element with classname `calculator__1-button` and the modifier `pressed` and a client-side set class of `btn` will maintain the order:
+An element with classname `calculator__1-button`, the modifier `pressed` and some other class name (.btn for this example) set by client-side code will maintain the order:
 ```
-calculator__1-button calculator__1-button--pressed btn
+calculator__button calculator__button--pressed calculator__1-animating btn
 ```

 This ensures css-cascading is done in the order one would expect.
 Base-styling, overridden by modifiers, overridden by client-side styling.